angelinetsui/angelinetsui.github.io/_pages/publications.md

 Accepted registered reports
 ----

-Frank et al., including **Tsui, A. S. M.**, and other contributors in ManyBabies consortium.
-(Stage 2, under revision).
-Quantifying sources of variability in infancy research using the infant-directed speech preference. _Advances in Methods and Practices in Psychological Science._

-Byers-Heinlein, K., Bergmann, C., Black, A.,.,… & **Tsui, A. S. M.** (Stage 1, pending data collection).
+Byers-Heinlein, K., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1, pending data analysis).
 A multi-lab study of bilingual infants: Exploring the preference for infant-directed speech. _Advances in Methods and Practices in Psychological Science._

-Soderstrom, M., Werker, J. F., **Tsui, A. S. M.**,…., Anderson, L. (Stage 1, pending data collection).
+Soderstrom, M., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1, pending data collection).
 Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language._

-Kalashnikova, M†., Singh, L†., **Tsui, A. S. M.***,…., Woo, Pei-Jun (Stage 1, under review).
+Kalashnikova, M†., Singh, L†., **Tsui, A. S. M***. and other contributing authors  (Stage 1, under review).
 The development of tone discrimination in infancy: Evidence from a cross-linguistic, multi-lab report. _Developmental Science._

 †Co-first authors *Second author